Rubella vaccine

 Protection through immunisation seems to be long-term.
 Rubella vaccination was first introduced in the UK in 1970 for girls and non-immune women of childbearing age.
 Most of the people immunised since that time are still protected against rubella.

-You may choose for your child to have an immunity blood test to check if they require a second dose.
+Of course, no vaccination protects everybody.
+A single dose of the MMR is estimated to be 97% effective at preventing rubella, but you may choose for your child to have an immunity blood test to check if they require a second dose.

 Yes.
 If you would like to check your child’s immunity to rubella, we can organise a blood test first.
-The vaccination can be repeated, if necessary.
+The MMR vaccination can be repeated, if necessary.

 Yes.
 If you or someone close to you is planning a pregnancy and isn’t sure whether they have been vaccinated against rubella, it’s advisable to have a blood test to check your immunity.